How to direct inexperienced presenters

 Use a prop

 Actors often have an activity when on-screen or on stage.
 An activity can be cleaning a room, loading a gun, or rifling through papers.
 Having an activity helps actors settle into a scene, and channel the character’s actions.
-Some great examples include Marlon Brando in A Streetcar Named Desire, Daniel Day Lewis and Leonardo DiCaprio in Gangs of New York, and Gene Hackman in Willy Wonka.
+Some great examples include Marlon Brando in A Streetcar Named Desire, Daniel Day Lewis and Leonardo DiCaprio in Gangs of New York, and Gene Wilder in Willy Wonka & the Chocolate Factory.
 Activities often involve a prop.

 Keep the script out of sight